- When Can I Apply to MVCC?

 Contact the Admissions Office at 315.792.5354 or the Rome Student Services office at 315.334.7709 to arrange for an interview to discuss the requirements you must meet in order to enroll as a non-high school graduate.

-Completing the General Education Degree Equivalency Diploma is required by New York State Education Law, which states a student must possess a high school diploma or an equivalency diploma (GED) before they can be authorized to receive a degree or certificate from a college or university.
+Completing the Test Assessing Secondary Completion is required by New York State Education Law, which states a student must possess a high school diploma or an equivalency diploma (TASC) before they can be authorized to receive a degree or certificate from a college or university.

 Yes, MVCC is committed to providing a Residence Hall environment conducive to academic success.
 On-campus housing is a privilege and is only available to students who demonstrate academic accomplishments, in addition to fulfilling the requirements of the Code of Conduct and Commitment to Civility, which are separate policies enforced according to the most current Student Handbook.

-You can review our on-campus housing eligibility requirements here.
+You can review our on-campus housing eligibility requirements.

 You can find out more about placement testing by clicking here.